- VMS was first released 1977-10-25 for the 32-bit VAX-11/780

 - Name means Virtual Memory System

-This name seems suspiciously similar to IBM's MVS (Multiple Virtual Storage) OS
+Seems suspiciously similar to MVS (Multiple Virtual Storage) from IBM

-- Named because it was meant to be a single (uni) user version of the
+- Named because it was initially meant to be a single (uni = one) user version of the

 - Extensive understandable on-line help in English.
 Other languages include: Thai, Hanzi (Chinese), Hanyu (Chinese),